kaede0902/reports/seminar/oilHistory/README.md

 ### Other Company
-Pure Oil formed trust in 1895, had 14 refinery, 500k ton petroleum, 3Million Meter Pipeline, tankers, but other include Melon are eaten by Standard Oil.
+Pure Oil formed trust in 1895, had 14 refinery, 500k ton petroleum, 3 Million Meter Pipeline, tankers, but other include Melon are eaten by Standard Oil.

+## Before war
+1900s, 50 years from oil industory, market is growing and expanding, Used by lamp, cars, boiler, machine oil, so production, refine, and transport tech are developed eventually.
+Proceed.
+Standard is dead, Mexico, Venezuela, Middle East joined this industory.

+### WWI
+Cars replaced horses, planes starts to attack, internal combustion engine made `tank`.
+Diesel engine update submrine.
+Cousuming Peek was 1918.
+This `Oil Wave` brought Allies win. `Blood of the earth ` for win.

 ## words